awsdocs/amazon-dynamodb-developer-guide/doc_source/DotNetSDKHighLevel.md

 | DateTime | S \(string type\)\.
 The DateTime values are stored as ISO\-8601 formatted strings\. |

 The object persistence model also supports arbitrary data types\.
 However, you must provide converter code to map the complex types to the DynamoDB types\.

+**Note**
+Empty binary values are supported\.
+Reading of empty string values is supported\.
+Empty string attribute values are supported within attribute values of string Set type while writing to DynamoDB\.
+Empty string attribute values of string type and empty string values contained within List or Map type are dropped from write requests